mi5t4n/wp-currency-exchange-rate/README.txt

 == Installation ==

-1. Upload the WP Currency Exchange RAte plugin to your blog.
+1. Upload the WP Currency Exchange Rate plugin to your blog.
 Active it and then you are done.
 1. Copy `[wpcer]` to display the rates in widgets, post or pages.
 1. Copy `<?php echo do_shortcode( '[wpcer]' ); ?>` to use in your templates.